Book a Demo

 Interestingly, hallucinations and self-deception also occurred in The Agent Company.
 For example, according to [12], “during the execution of one task, the agent cannot find the right person to ask questions on [company chat].
 As a result, it then decides to create a shortcut solution by renaming another user to the name of the intended user.”

-In summary, because of the 92%-accuracy limit, AI agents can do small and restricted tasks reasonably well but achieving accuracy for complex tasks remains elusive.
+In summary, because of the 92%-accuracy limit, AI agents can do small and restricted tasks reasonably well, but achieving accuracy for complex tasks remains elusive.

 5. AI Systems Are Unable to Improve KPI Metrics When Their Output Directly Affects Humans

-92%-accuracy of AI systems is also a limiting factor when humans are directly involved, and hence they are usually unable to improve KPI metrics earlier.
+92%-accuracy of AI systems is also a limiting factor when humans are directly involved, and hence, they are usually unable to improve KPI metrics earlier.
 Given below are a few examples; other examples can be found in [3] and [13]:

 • Healthcare: For patients to trust AI-based healthcare systems (without healthcare workers being involved), these systems will have to provide 99%+ accuracy.
 Also, the issue of malpractice insurance for such AI systems needs to be incorporated, which may significantly increase the cost of such systems.